productpeel/PEEL-SDK/README.md

 ### Capturing User Generated Video/Image/Text

-Allow your users to capture, edit and personalize video, images, and text.
+Allow users to capture, edit and personalize video, images, and text.
 You can configure the capture workflow and form as desired.
 The customizable elements include:

-- Single video/image capture or multiple video/image capture, allowing a user to post more than one image or video
+- Single or multiple video/image capture allows a user to post more than one image or video at a time
-- Setting video thumbnail
+- Set video thumbnail
-- Editing video (videos should be no more than 15 seconds)
+- Edit video (videos should be no more than 15 seconds)
 - Adding text or stickers to images
 - Required or optional fields with customizable prompts.
-You can customize field prompts at a product level.
+Customize field prompts at a product level.
 For ex: Recomend or Not recommend, 5 Star Ratings, Tell your Story, etc...
 - Product association.
-You can pre-tag products or allow the user to tag the product/service/topic they are posting about.
+Pre-tag products or allow the user to tag the product they are posting about.
 - Hashtag support
-- Sharing.
-You can allow your users to share their posts outside your app to other social media channels, email, text, etc...
+- Sharing allows users to share posts publicly, to private networks, or to social media channels, email, text, etc...

 See below for an example of our SDK implementation on iOS.

 ### Displaying User Generated Content